computational-cell-analytics/micro-sam/finetuning/README.md

 **Evaluation**

+TODO: update this as this changes as well

 The script `livecell_evaluation.py` can then be used to evaluate the results from the inference runs.
 E.g. run the script like below to evaluate the previous predictions.
 ```